-- Dam and Pump Crossing Method.
-For this method, the stream is dammed upstream of the work area and a pump and hose are used to transport the stream flow through the trenching area to a point downstream where it would be discharged back to the streambed.
+- Attachment to a Bridge.
+Where available and feasible, the transmission line would be affixed directly to an existing railroad bridge as it spans the waterbody. - Flume Crossing Method.
+This method involves installing a flume pipe to carry the stream water around the work area, allowing the trenching to be done in a dry condition, and limiting the amount of sediment that might enter the waterbody. - Dam and Pump Crossing Method.
+For this method, the stream is dammed upstream of the work area and a pump and hose are used to transport the stream flow to bypass the trenching area to a point downstream where it would be discharged back to the streambed.
 This method also allows the trenching to occur in a dry condition. - HDD.
-Under this method, cable conduits would be installed under the streambed using HDD and avoiding any disturbance to the streambed, and the cables would then be pulled through the conduits.
+Under this method, cable conduits would be installed under the streambed using HDD and avoiding any disturbance to the streambed, and the cables would then be pulled through the conduits. - Open Cut.

-• Open Cut.
 The open cut method of construction involves digging an open trench across the streambed, laying the cable, and backfilling the trenched area without diverting the stream around the work area.